mongodb/docs/source/core/replication.rst

   seconds.
 If a heartbeat does not return for more than 10 seconds, the delinquent node is marked as inaccessible.

-- Replica set priorities are just used in comparison with other nodes.
+- Replica set priorities are used only in comparison with other nodes.
 The absolute value of priorities does not have any impact on the outcome of replica set elections.